 2. Doughnut Holes Aren't Just for Show

 An entertaining story says that Capt.
 Hanson Gregory made the first doughnut hole when he spiked one of his mother Elizabeth's doughnuts on a spoke of his ship's wheel.
 This allowed him to keep his hands free to steer the vessel.
 In another version, Gregory told The Washington Post he used the cover of a pepper tin to make a doughnut hole, which would make his mother's doughnuts less tough when she fried them.
 But culinary historian Linda Civitello wrote that an unknown person created the hole so the doughnut would cook faster.
 The hole let the entire doughnut cook at the same rate, so you didn't have a raw center and burned edges.
 By the way, the "doughnut holes" that you can buy at some bakeries are made separately, as baking machinery nowadays can create a doughnut shaped like a ring.

 3. World War I Meant Victory for the Doughnut

-During World War I, Salvation Army volunteers served doughnuts to soldiers on the frontlines, cementing the snack's image as a wholesome slice of home.
+During World War I, Salvation Army volunteers, nicknamed "doughnut lassies," fried and served doughnuts to soldiers on the frontlines in France.
+This cemented the snack's image as a wholesome slice of home.
 During World War II, Red Cross volunteers filled that same role and many a returning veteran opened up a doughnut shop.
 But the "doughboy" nickname for WWI soldiers had nothing to do with doughnuts.
 It may have come from the Mexican War of 1846-48 when Americans got covered in dust on their treks, looking like they were enveloped in flour or dough.

 4. The Calories Will Kill You